-Gun gurus spend a lot of time and effort training gun owners to shoot their firearms safely and effectively.
-The reality of the situation: you’re more likely to need first aid — either for yourself or for someone else — than engage in a defensive gun use.
+Gun gurus spend a lot of time and effort training gun owners to shoot their firearms safely and effectively in defensive situations.
+But the reality is you’re more likely to need first aid — either for yourself or for someone else — than engage in a defensive gun use.

-I’ve had to run to someone’s assistance with my personal med kit on the range in the last year.
-So believe me when I say this absolutely can happen to you or those around you.
+I’ve had to run to someone’s assistance with my personal med kit on the range, so believe me when I say this absolutely can happen to you or those around you.
 Which means you need to be prepared.

 Ah, the lowly triangle bandage.
 Everyone seems to forget these little wonders when they assemble an emergency kit.
 They might be the most useful tool you have.

-Worst case scenario: you can also make it into a tourniquet, or any of a half dozen other uses.
+Worst case scenario: you can also make it into a tourniquet, or more than a dozen other uses.

 The best thing for a cut or a puncture: grab a piece of gauze, slap it on top and apply direct pressure.

 The gauze will give your white blood cells a framework to start forming a clot.
 The pressure will close off some of the smaller capillaries and slow the flow of the larger blood vessels which are still carrying blood to the rupture.
 That should give your body a fighting chance to seal the leak on its own.

 A pressure dressing (sometimes called an Israeli bandage) does all of those things at the same time.
 There’s a big absorbent dressing to keep you from leaking everywhere, and the bandage has straps built-in so that you can tie it around the body and have the bandage maintain constant pressure on the wound.